 A participant's vested interest in the Plan on any date is equal to the sum of the values of (a) that portion of the participant's account attributable to the participant's contributions, (b) that portion of the participant's account attributable to the Company's contributions multiplied by the applicable vesting percentage, and (c) related earnings (losses).
-Effective January 1, 2020, participants are immediately vested in the Company's matching contributions.
-Prior to January 1, 2020, participants were fully vested in the Company's matching contributions after two years of service.
-Participants are fully vested in the Company's discretionary profit sharing contributions, if any, after two years of eligible service.
+Participants are fully vested in the Company's contributions after three years of eligible service or attaining age 65.

-Notwithstanding the above, a participant who terminates from the Plan by reason of retirement, disability, or death is fully vested in his or her participant account immediately upon such event.
+Notwithstanding the above, a participant who terminates from the Plan by reason of retirement, disability, or death is fully vested in their participant account immediately upon such event.